michagrandel/ProjectSetup/Readme.md

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details

+## Code of Conduct

+Everyone interacting in the ProjectSetup project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Code of Conduct][code_of_conduct].

 [github]: https://github.com/michagrandel
 [github-releases]: https://github.com/michagrandel/ProjectSetup/releases